Weekdays 9:30am - 7pm.

 We provide a variety of treatments that are tailored to your skin concerns.

-While genetics and hormones play a part in hyperpigmentation, in most cases, it is caused by skin inflammation and sun exposure.
 When the skin is inflamed or overexposed to the sun, the skin produces extra melanin that makes the skin look darker than usual.

 Melasma

-Caused by hormonal changes during pregnancy
+Caused by hormonal changes during pregnancy.

 Sun Spots

-Caused by excess sun exposure
+Caused by excess sun exposure.

 Post-Inflammatory Hyperpigmentation

-Frequently associated with skin inflammation such as acne spots and blemishes
+Frequently associated with skin inflammation such as acne spots and blemishes.

-Age/Liver Spots
+Age Spots

-Liver spots, they typically appear as flat brown, grey or black spots and vary in size.
-Age spots are more common in older adults.
+Aka liver spots, they typically appear as flat brown, grey or black spots and vary in size.

 Freckles